techsoft3d/he_qt_basic_view/README.md

 ![](media/image24.emf)

 This implementation does exactly what we described using the convenient fact that path includes the sequential list of handles to each object in the assembly hierarchy leading to the representation item.
-It uses two functions we must still define, getTransform and toMatrix.
-We’ll implement them in an anonymous namespace above createTransform.
+It uses two functions we must still define, `getTransform` and `toMatrix.` We’ll implement them in an anonymous namespace above `createTransform.`

-We’ll start with getTransform.
+We’ll start with `getTransform.`
-As you can see from its usage, this function takes an entity handle and returns an A3DMiscTransformation handle.
+As you can see from its usage, this function takes an entity handle and returns an `A3DMiscTransformation` handle.
 We must implement this function to determine the type of entity that was passed in, and return the transformation from it, if it exists.

-In the path from a model file to a representation item, the only object types that may contain a transformation are A3DAsmProductOccurrence and A3DRiRepresentationItem.
+In the path from a model file to a representation item, the only object types that may contain a transformation are `A3DAsmProductOccurrence` and `A3DRiRepresentationItem.`
 Our code must handle both cases.
-Implement the getTransform function as follows:
+Implement the `getTransform` function as follows:

 ![](media/image25.emf)

 There are two items worth noting within this implementation.
 Perhaps you’ve already spotted them.

-First, inside the if clause for kA3DTypeAsmProductOccurrence, you will likely have noticed the ternary operator that options result.
+First, inside the if clause for `kA3DTypeAsmProductOccurrence,` you will likely have noticed the ternary operator that options result.
-It’s implemented to recursively call getTransform using the prototype pointer if m_pLocation is null.
+It’s implemented to recursively call `getTransform` using the prototype pointer if `m_pLocation` is null.
-This is because an assembly node “inherits” the location field from its prototype when it isn’t overridden.
+This is because an assembly node "inherits" the location field from its prototype when it isn’t overridden.

 The second note is in the else if condition itself.
-Because A3DEntityGetType returns the concrete type of the entity provided, we must use the logic presented here to see if the entity is any one of all possible types of representation items.
+Because `A3DEntityGetType` returns the concrete type of the entity provided, we must use the logic presented here to see if the entity is any one of all possible types of representation items.
 It unfortunately relies on the enumeration values.
-I’m open to suggestions on a better way for handling this (ExchangeToolkit.h has a function called isRepresentationItem).
+I’m open to suggestions on a better way for handling this (_ExchangeToolkit.h_ has a function called `isRepresentationItem`).

-With an A3DMiscTransformation handle, we are now ready to implement toMatrix, which must convert the handle to a QMatrix4x4.
+With an `A3DMiscTransformation` handle, we are now ready to implement toMatrix, which must convert the handle to a `QMatrix4x4.`
-A3DMiscTranformation is a base class handle with two possible concrete types: A3DMiscCartesianTransformation and A3DMiscGeneralTransformation.
+`A3DMiscTranformation` is a base class handle with two possible concrete types: `A3DMiscCartesianTransformation` and `A3DMiscGeneralTransformation.`
 We must handle both cases.
 To do so, create the function in the top of the anonymous namespace with this code:

 ![](media/image26.emf)

 The general transformation presents its matrix as a 16-element array of doubles representing a 4x4 matrix.
-It’s a simple matter of copying these values into the QMatrix4x4 object.
+It’s a simple matter of copying these values into the `QMatrix4x4` object.
 Create the following function at the top of the anonymous namespace to handle this case.

 ![](media/image27.emf)